Redesigning Iconography for NASA Playbook

 Final library and design language

-The final deliverable was a redesigned icon library and a set of icon design guidelines for future additions to the system.
+The final deliverable was both an icon library and a set of rules for extending it

-The redesigned icons used a more consistent visual language while preserving the clarity needed for a dense scheduling interface.
+The redesigned icons used stronger shapes, clearer geometry, and more consistent visual weight while preserving the precision required for a dense scheduling interface.

 Final icon library